zulip/zulip/docs/subsystems/markdown.md

 this, backend will likely render the Markdown you're testing and swap it in before you can see the frontend's rendering.

+If you are working on a feature that breaks multiple testcases, and want to debug the testcases one by one, you can add `"ignore": true` to any testcases in `markdown_test_cases.json` that you want to ignore.
+This is a workaround due to lack of comments support in JSON.
+Revert your "ignore" changes before committing.
+After this, you can run the frontend tests with `tools/test-js-with-node markdown` and backend tests with `tools/test-backend zerver.tests.test_bugdown.BugdownTest.test_bugdown_fixtures`.

 ## Changing Zulip's markdown processor

 First, you will likely find these third-party resources helpful: